whybfq/Kehan-Academy-algorithm/README.md

 # Kehan-Academy-algorithm
-This is a repository for me to finish and review the class of algorithm in Kehan Academy.
+This is a repository for me to finish and review the class of algorithm in Kehan Academy.The （The language for me to use is JS,C,C++）